nevinpuri/erlog/README.md

 ## Erlog

 ErLog is a minimalist log collection service.
-You can either forward logs from existing log libraries (eg: zerolog or winston), or use the collector to forward logs from stdout or stderr.
+You can either forward structured logs from existing log libraries (eg: zerolog or winston), or use the collector to forward structured logs from stdout or stderr (coming soon).

 ## Features